ndotmdot/gatsby-lazy-starter-netlify-cms/static/content/blog/demo-post.md

 ---
 blog-post:
-  body: asdf
+  body: And some lorem ipsum
   date: 2019-04-04T22:20:46.389Z
-  description: asdf
+  description: With demo text
-  title: asdf
+  title: This is The Demo Post
 ---